-Break, Break is a sea elegy written by Lord Tennyson on the death of his university friend Arthur Henry Hallum.
+"Break, Break" is a sea elegy written by Lord Tennyson on the death of his university friend Arthur Henry Hallum.
 Here, the ever-breaking sea, the fisherman's boy, the stately ships, etc. all show the permanence of the world around and yet they remain unaffected by the poet's personal grief.
-However, the thoughts contained in this elegy are not so elaborate and high as in In Memoriam but the Current of thoughts is not less pathetic.
+However, the thoughts contained in this elegy are not so elaborate and high as in In Memoriam, but the drift of thoughts is no less pervaded with pathos either.

 In this short lyric, Nature serves as a mirror of poet's intense feelings of sorrow.
 The poem has reference to a watering place on the Bristol Channel where his friend is buried.
-Simple and lucid, the poem regards the poet's intense grief which is shared by Nature.
+Simple and lucid, the poem regards the poet's intense grief which is shared by nature.
 In the opening lines, the impression of an unpleasant face is being hammered into the poet's consciousness.
-The poet wishes, he could give his voices to his humbled and anguished feelings just as sea breaks on the story surface.
-Farther, the cold gray stones could be interpreted as gravestones, as well as the cliff walls.
+The poet wishes, he could give voice to his anguished and muted feelings, just as the sea waves break on the stony surface.
+Further, the cold gray stones could be interpreted as gravestones, as well as the cliff walls.

-Break, break, break,

-On thy cold gray stones, O Sea!
+Break, break, break, On thy cold gray stones, O Sea!

 And I would that my tongue could utter

 The thoughts that arise in me.